Sounds strange, doesn’t it!

-Nothing is left to niggle in the night, and I know that there won’t be any nasty surprises waiting for me when I wake up.
+Nothing is left overnight, and I know that there won’t be any nasty surprises waiting for me when I wake up.

 Think for a moment about how you would feel if you woke up and walked downstairs each morning to find: –